menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Adding a New Appliance to Micetro
 ---------------------------------
-You must have the permissions to administer DNS in order to add an appliance to Micetro.
+You must have the permissions to administer DNS to add an appliance to Micetro.

 Add a DNS/DHCP Server to Micetro to effectively manage services, optimize deployment processes, and oversee day-to-day server operations, all through the intuitive Micetro user interface.
 Once the appliance has been added and configured, you can interact with the services just as you would with other DNS and DHCP services within Micetro.

 **To add an appliance**:

-1. Navigate to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page and click :guilabel:`Add Service`.
+1. Navigate to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page, and click :guilabel:`Add Service`.
 The Add Service wizard opens.

    .. image:: ../../images/add-servive-dialog.png
       :width: 65%